rnarian/status.js/README.md

 ### Setup a Twitter application

-1. Visit https://dev.twitter.com/apps/ and sign in using your Twitter username and password.
+1. Visit https://dev.twitter.com/apps/ and sign in using your Twitter account.
 1. Select 'Create new application' and enter the application details.
   1. The name and description can be anything you like.
   1. The website field can be your main website and doesn’t have to be the site where your Twitter feed or feeds are located.